If you are a foreign video content aficionado, you might already be familiar with subtitles. But what is closed captioning?

 While ASR can be used to create a rough draft, it is essential to edit and review the transcripts thoroughly with the help of a captioning professional to ensure the quality and accuracy of the video are according to industry standards.

-We understand that quality and accuracy matter and how they have a major impact on the viewing experience of those with impaired hearing.
+We understand that quality and accuracy matter and how they significantly impact the viewing experience of those with impaired hearing.
 Our stringent quality control processes ensure that all files are thoroughly checked before delivery.

 Our in-house project managers and closed captioning experts use industry-standard, high-quality software to ensure accuracy.
 With more than 15 years of experience in the industry, GoLocalise can ensure that you will receive perfectly synchronised and accurate captions for your project.